Volume comparison with respect to scalar curvature: Abstract

 \section{Abstract}

 In this article, we investigate the volume comparison with respect to scalar curvature.
-In particular, we show volume comparison hold for small geodesic balls of metrics near $V$-static metrics.
-As for global results, we give volume comparison for metrics near Einstein metrics with certain restrictions.
-As an application, we recover a volume comparison result of compact hyperbolic manifolds due to Besson-Courtois-Gallot, which provides a partial answer to a conjecture of Schoen on volume of hyperbolic manifolds.
+In particular, we show volume comparison holds for small geodesic balls of metrics near a $V$-static metric.
+For closed manifold, we prove the volume comparison for metrics near a strictly stable Einstein metric.
+As applications, we give a partial answer to a conjecture of Bray and recover a result of Besson, Courtois and Gallot, which partially confirms a conjecture of Schoen about closed hyperbolic manifold.
+Applying analogous techniques, we obtain a different proof of a local rigidity result due to Dai, Wang and Wei, which shows it admits no metric with positive scalar curvature near strictly stable Ricci-flat metrics.